nsdf-fabric/NSDF_Tutorial/README.md

 ## Related Publications

-- Camila Roa, Paula Olaya, Ricardo Llamas, Rodrigo Vargas, and Michela Taufer.
-2023.
-GEOtiled: A Scalable Workflow for Generating Large Datasets of High-Resolution Terrain Parameters.
-In Proceedings of the 32nd International Symposium on High-Performance Parallel and Distributed Computing (HPDC '23).
-Association for Computing Machinery, New York, NY, USA, 311–312. https://doi.org/10.1145/3588195.3595941
+[1] Roa, C., Olaya, P., Llamas, R., Vargas, R., Taufer, M. GEOtiled: A Scalable Workflow for Generating Large Datasets of High-Resolution Terrain Parameters.
+Proceedings of the 32nd International Symposium on High-Performance Parallel and Distributed Computing (2023). [link](https://dl.acm.org/doi/abs/10.1145/3588195.3595941)

+[2] Olaya, Paula and Luettgau, Jakob and Roa, Camila and Llamas, Richardo and Vargas, Rodrigo and Wen, Sophia and Chung, I-Hsin and Seelam, Seetharami and Park, Yoonho and Lofstead, Jay and others Enabling Scalability in the Cloud for Scientific Workflows: An Earth Science Use Case.
+IEEE International Conference on Cloud Computing (2023). [link](https://research.ibm.com/publications/enabling-scalability-in-the-cloud-for-scientific-workflows-an-earth-science-use-case)

+[3] D. Rorabaugh, M. Guevara, R. Llamas, J. Kitson, R. Vargas, and M. Taufer.
+SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data-driven decisions.
+In Proceedings of the 2019 15th International Conference on eScience (eScience) (2019). [link](https://ieeexplore.ieee.org/document/9041768)

 ## Copyright and License